keotl/jivago/docs/quickstart/index.rst

 View Rendering
 ---------------
 Jivago also supports rendered HTML views, using the Jinja2 templating engine.
+Optionally, the content type can be overridden using the optional ``content_type`` keyword argument in the ``RenderedView`` controller.

 *templated_resource.py*